pranav045/AIVA-Anxiety-Relief-Bot-/README.md

 • Solution: Used ReportLab for structured and styled reports
 Future Enhancements
-Key Future Developments for Anxiety Relief
+12.Key Future Developments for Anxiety Relief
 Chatbots
 Personalized Therapeutic Approaches
 • Customization based on individual anxiety